 Professor Srinivasan’s research examines corporate governance in the U.S. and internationally.
 He has studied issues such as the impact of globalization on corporate disclosure practices and compensation arrangements in international companies, the effect of securities regulation on incentives of companies to cross list in the U.S., incentives of audit firms to provide high quality audits, and reputational consequences for corporate directors when companies experience financial reporting problems.

 Professor Srinivasan earned a bachelor's degree with honors in electrical and electronics engineering and a master's degree in physics with honors from Birla Institute of Technology and Sciences in India prior to earning an MBA from the Indian Institute of Management Calcutta.
 He also received a doctorate degree in business administration from Harvard Business School in 2004 where he received the George S. Dively Award for outstanding thesis research.

 Professor Srinivasan teaches the second year MBA elective Business Analysis and Valuation Using Financial Statements, and, to executives, Strategic Financial Analysis for Business Evaluation.
-He also teaches in corporate governance programs such as Audit Committees in a New Era of Governance and Compensation Committees: New Challenges, New Solutions.
+He also teaches in executive education corporate governance programs Making Corporate Boards More Effective, Audit Committees in a New Era of Governance and Compensation Committees: New Challenges, New Solutions.

 Keywords: Business analysis;